Changing Music by Increasing Accessibility to Collaborative Software

-Interests: My interests outside of programming mainly lies in outdoor activities, and the more fun they are the better, some of them would be snowboarding, skiing, mountain climbing, beach camping.
+Interests: My interests outside of programming mainly lie in outdoor activities, and the more fun they are the better.
+Some of them would be snowboarding, skiing, mountain climbing, and beach camping.

 Dream job or long-term career goals: My career end goal was always to become a system architect.

 Hometown: I was born in a small country on the edge of the Caspian Sea, called Azerbaijan.
 It is a wonderful place that is right in the middle of everything.

 Interests: I love to act and play.
 Maybe I would not be the worst actor in history, who knows? 🙂

 Dream job or long-term career goals: It is not like I want to achieve something specific.
 More likely I want to enjoy the road I follow and I want to see where it will lead me.